 CMQCC is committed to helping hospitals improve labor management and lower their low-risk, first-time birth cesarean rates.

 In 2016, CMQCC published the Toolkit to Support Vaginal Birth and Reduce Primary Cesareans, as well as The Implementation Guide to help hospitals put the recommendations from the evidence-based toolkit into practice.
-CMQCC is also currently leading an outreach collaborative across hospitals in California to help them lower their NTSV rates to the Healthy People 2020 target of 23.9 percent, and is in the process of developing web-based labor support tools for clinicians.
+CMQCC is also currently leading an outreach collaborative across hospitals in California to help them lower their NTSV rates to the Healthy People 2020 target of 23.9 percent.

 HUDLS, Hands-On Understanding and Demonstration of Labor Support, is our new online education platform for L&D staff who want to refresh or learn new evidence-based labor support skills.
 HUDLS is available to all CMQCC member hospitals through your Accounts login.